 - Recognize employees formally and informally.

 Don’t be afraid to share praise and acknowledge the effort and contributions your employees make.
 Build recognition into the fabric of your team culture and celebrate wins together.
-Your employees will feel more connected to each other and the company when they feel appreciated and seen.
+Your employees will feel more connected to each other and the company when they are appreciated and seen.

-Improving team engagement takes commitment and investment, but it’s worth it.
+Engaging remote employees takes commitment and investment, but it’s worth it.
 Take advantage of remote collaboration tools and technology to enable team connection and empower creativity and productivity no matter where your team is located.